eddwebster/football_analytics/README.md

 *    [Beyond crowd judgments: Data-driven estimation of market value in association football](https://www.researchgate.net/publication/316871189_Beyond_Crowd_Judgments_Data-Driven_Estimation_of_Market_Value_in_Association_Football) by Oliver Müller, Alexander Simons, and Markus Weinmann
 *    [Football Player’s Performance and Market Value](https://dtai.cs.kuleuven.be/events/MLSA15/papers/mlsa15_submission_8.pdf) by Miao He, Ricardo Cachucho, and Arno Knobbe
-*    [A novel machine learning method for estimating football players’ value in the transfer market](https://link.springer.com/article/10.1007/s00500-020-05319-3) by Iman Behravan andSeyed Mohammad Razavi
+*    [A novel machine learning method for estimating football players’ value in the transfer market](https://link.springer.com/article/10.1007/s00500-020-05319-3) by Iman Behravan and Seyed Mohammad Razavi
 *    [Predicting player transfers in the small world of football](https://dtai.cs.kuleuven.be/events/MLSA21/papers/MLSA21_paper_kovacs.pdf) by Roland Kovas and Laszlo Toka
 *    [Predicting Market Value of Football Players using Machine Learning Algorithms](https://www.researchgate.net/publication/347439782_Predicting_Market_Value_of_Football_Players_using_Machine_Learning_Algorithms) by Sidharrth Mahadevan
-*    [Estimating transfer fees of professional footballers using advanced performance metrics and machine learning](https://www.sciencedirect.com/science/article/pii/S0377221722005082) by Ian G.McHale, and Benjamin olmes
+*    [Estimating transfer fees of professional footballers using advanced performance metrics and machine learning](https://www.sciencedirect.com/science/article/pii/S0377221722005082) by Ian G.McHale, and Benjamin Holmes
 *    [Predict the Value of Football Players Using FIFA Video Game Data and Machine Learning Techniques](https://ieeexplore.ieee.org/document/9721908) by Mustafa A. Al-Asadi and Sakir Tasdemır
 *    [Econometric Approach to Assessing the Transfer Fees and Values of Professional Football Players](https://www.mdpi.com/2227-7099/10/1/4/pdf?version=1641910565) by Raffaele Poli, Roger Besson, and Loïc Ravenel
 *    [Identification of Factors Determining Market Value of the Most Valuable Football Players](https://www.researchgate.net/publication/308647882_Identification_of_Factors_Determining_Market_Value_of_the_Most_Valuable_Football_Players) by Sebastian Majewski